 Breakfast will be provided each morning.
 Lunch and dinner will be at your own expense.
 Indonesia is foodie heaven, with satays, curries and fried rice dishes.
 Eating is often ‘family style’ with a selection of dishes and steamed rice in the centre of the table for everybody to share.

-The majority of your food and drink isn't included while you're in Australia, but on days three and five you'll enjoy beach barbecues, with lunch included on day six.
-On day eight you’ll be treated to a delicious group dinner at Australia’s highest revolving restaurant.
+The majority of your food and drink isn't included while you're in Australia, but you'll enjoy beach 2 barbecues and one lunch.
+On day seven you’ll be treated to a delicious group dinner at Australia’s highest revolving restaurant.
 You’ll have a lot of fun eating out here - Australians really appreciate good food and this is reflected in the range and quality of options.
 They do breakfast and brunch particularly well and there is a thriving cafe culture, especially in the cities.

 Please note: it’s important to let us know if you have any dietary requirements when you book.